Design/Technical 5-week program: June 20, 2021 – July 24, 2021.

 **The Musical Theatre extension includes both the 5-week Theatre Arts Program and a 2-week Musical Theatre Extension.
 Design/Tech students may also apply for the full 7-weeks and will stage manage one of the 5-week productions as well as one of the musical theatre showcases.

 The Design/Technical Concentration of the Theatre Arts program is a hands-on experience.
-Each student will have the opportunity to specialize and learn in their particular area of interest as well as learn about all of the inner-workings of the theater.
+Each student will have the opportunity to explore a wide range of theatrical design elements as well gaining the know-how to stage manage one of the 8 final productions.
 In the Design/Technical concentration the necessity for collaborative work is truly celebrated.

 Backstage and design work is brought into the spotlight in this program.
 All of the Design/Technical classes will give students tremendous opportunities for individual instruction, with a teacher-student ratio of approximately 1:2.
-In this program students will get the opportunity to work one-on-one with some of the most innovative designers in the field today.
+In this program students will get the opportunity to work one-on-one with some of the most innovative designers in Chicago today.

 Students will also attend special design process tutorials with the Theatre Arts Division’s staff of professional designers.
 Each Design/Tech student will serve as stage manager for one of the fully mounted final productions and present an individual project during production week.
 There are multiple opportunities to network with Chicago area professionals and to find mentors in these highly specialized fields.